VIRTUAL GROUP JAZZ VIOLIN CLASS

 While most known and sought for his jazz string teaching, Benjamin also offers lessons for beginning to intermediate classical violin, viola and piano students.

 Jazz string instruction, inspired by his studies with the likes of John Blake Jr, Christian Howes, Rob Thomas and Sara Caswell, include comprehensive approaches to groove based bowing, adapting the language of bebop to the violin, mastering the fingerboard through his very own scale method, crafting creative and melodic improvisations steeped in the rich vocabulary and history of jazz, and an intensive on music theory and harmony.
 All students are encouraged to discover their own unique voice and talents!

 Every lesson, regardless of style, level or instrument, is catered to the specific and unique needs, goals, aspirations and personalities of each individual student, creating a challenging yet positive and encouraging learning environment for all students.
 Nothing is more rewarding than seeing the weekly progress, growth and joy emanating from his students.
 Student success includes admission into New England Conservatory, LaGuardia High School, Special Music School, NYSSMA, High School Jazz Academy, ISO and winners of YoungArts Jazz Award.

 Private in-home or virtual teaching rates for all violin lessons (including jazz) are as follows.
-Please contact regarding temporary discounts offered to new virtual students during Coivd-19 through Dec.
-31 2020.
+Please contact regarding temporary discounts offered to new virtual students during Coivd-19 (discounted prices not included below):

 30 min lesson - $50.00